Statistics Explained

 Assessment of statistical systems

-Eurostat also conducts annual reviews of the compliance of candidate countries and potential candidates with the acquis in statistics.
-The purpose of these reviews is to monitor progress towards EU standards (reported upon in the European Commission’s annual progress reports) and then to plan and coordinate better the technical assistance in statistics provided in the context of European international statistical cooperation.
+Eurostat conducts annual reviews of the compliance of the candidate countries and potential candidate with the acquis in statistics.
+The purpose of these reviews is to monitor progress towards EU standards (reported upon in the European Commission's annual progress reports) and then to plan and coordinate better the technical assistance in statistics provided in the context of statistical cooperation.

-In recent years, Eurostat has also carried out four types of external assessment of Western Balkans, Moldova, Georgia, Türkiye and Ukraine, and ENP countries: adapted global assessments (AGAs), light peer reviews (LPRs), peer reviews and sector reviews.
+In recent years, Eurostat has also carried out three types of external assessments of the candidate countries and potential candidate, and other ENP countries, for example global assessments (GAs), peer reviews and sector reviews.
 The results of these reviews can be found under Regional cooperation - Assessments in the dedicated section on International cooperation on Eurostat's website.

 Peer reviews

-Peer reviews are qualitative assessments of how compliant a country’s statistical system is with the European statistics Code of Practice.
-The peer reviews result in a set of recommendations, the implementation of which is followed up and monitored by Eurostat.
+Peer reviews are assessments of how a country's statistical system adheres to the European Statistics Code of Practice.
+The peer reviews result in a set of improvement recommendations, the implementation of which is followed up and monitored by Eurostat.
+The objective of this review mechanism is to enhance the integrity, professional independence, and accountability of the statistical authorities.

 Sector reviews

-Sector reviews analyse the statistical production processes in specific sectors (or domains) in detail.
+Sector reviews analyse the statistical production processes of specific sectors (or domains) in detail.
 They are specifically tailored to partner countries that aim to align important areas of statistics with European standards.
-These reviews have the objectives to:
+The objectives of these reviews are to:

 • assess the administrative and technical capacity of the reviewed statistical systems to produce statistics in the sector concerned;